ncatlab/nlab-content/pages/4/6/5/0/564/content.md

  & & B(T S \mathbf{b}, \mathbf{b}) & &
 }$$

 where the top and right quadrilaterals commute by naturality, and $\xi: T S \mathbf{b} \to \mathbf{b}$ is the unique arrow making the left quadrilateral commute.
 In fact $\xi$ is the structure map for a $T S$-algebra structure on $\mathbf{b}$, although for our purposes we will only need the unit axiom for such a structure.
-Following along the bottom of this diagram, we see
+Following the perimeter of this diagram, we see

 $$g = (T \mathbf{a} \stackrel{T f}{\to} T S \mathbf{b} \stackrel{\xi}{\to} \mathbf{b})$$